mjjs/tsoha-2021-cabin-browser/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 The application is a summer cabin browser for Finland.
-A cabin owner can list their summer cabin into the site and regular users can browse, rate, and book these cabins for the summer.
+A cabin owner can list their summer cabin on the site and customers can browse, rate, and book these cabins for the summer.

 A live demo is up at [https://cabin-browser.herokuapp.com/](https://cabin-browser.herokuapp.com).